juxor/afaq/markdown/secH2.md

-Even if we ignore all the anti-democratic acts of Bolshevism (or justify them in terms of the problems facing the Russian Revolution, as most Leninists do), the anti-democratic nature of Leninist ideas still come to the fore.
+Even if we ignore all the anti-democratic acts of Bolshevism (or justify them in terms of the problems facing the Russian Revolution, as most Leninists do), the anti-democratic nature of Leninist ideas still comes to the fore.
 The Leninist support for centralised state power brings their attack on anarchism as being _"anti-democratic"_ into clear perspective and, ultimately, results in the affairs of millions being decided upon by a handful of people in the